aihristov18/Blue-World/README.md

 # Blue-World
 Blue World Repository

 Hello!
-This is Project Manager Alex.
-Welcome to our project!
+We are Oceans United and welcome to our project!